1Hyena/sockets/README.md

 * **Scalable** —
   There is no intrinsic limit on the number of sockets managed by the library.
-  In other words, the CPU usage of the library is not significantly affected by the number of established connections.
+  In other words, the CPU usage of this library is not significantly affected by the number of established connections.